RichardMorris/SACDungeon/README.md

 ## Connecting a thind party editor to github

-Normally you don't work directly on the github page, but use another application possible methods include
+Normally you don't work directly on the github page, but use another application including:

-* The *git* command line - this is the basic system that all other programs work with, It is powerful but complex for elightment see https://stevelosh.com/blog/2013/04/git-koans/
+* The *git* command line - this is the basic system that all other programs work with, It is powerful but complex
 * git bash, a minimal bash commandline that allows git commands https://gitforwindows.org/
 * github desktop a gui app that allows inspection of changes etc. https://desktop.github.com/
 * Many Editors come with git as standard, or allow it using a plugin